DataDog/documentation/content/en/agent/amazon_ecs/_index.md

 ## Overview

-Amazon ECS on EC2 is a highly scalable, high performance container management service for Docker containers running on EC2 instances.
+Amazon ECS on EC2 is a highly scalable, high-performance container management service for Docker containers running on EC2 instances.

 This page covers Amazon ECS setup with [Datadog Container Agent v6][1].
 For other setups, see: